ilwoolyu/CurveExtraction/README.md

 ```
 CurveExtraction -h
 ```
 In Docker, you need a sudo acces.
-To run local gyrification, type:
+To run, type:
 ```
 sudo docker run \
             -v <LOCAL_INPUT_PATH>:/INPUT/ \